 “You don’t want to send him away.”
-Not even because she’d miss him as her primary reason, because she was afraid trouble happening and her and Worf not being there to do anything about it.
+Not even because she’d miss him as her primary reason, but because she was afraid trouble happening, and her and Worf not being there to do anything about it.

 “Exactly.
 And I don’t even know how long we’re even going to stay here.
 Worf’s got a point, I suppose, when he says Turink shouldn’t get too attached to any location besides his homeworld.”
 Though while she didn’t quite want to say it out loud, part of Jadzia wondered if Worf was overdoing it, insisted Qo’nos could be his half-Trill son’s only homeworld.
 She herself definitely wanted to take him to Trill at some point.
 Just so he could see it.
 There was no harm in that, was there?

 But then Worf returned.
 “I was telling Kira I would have to formally interview her, recording the interview, because that should be on record.”
 That was unlike him, Jadzia thought, to stick to procedure like that, but then his years as Ambassador had complicated him.

 Then suddenly he looked at her, and after years of marriage she recognized the ever so slight movements of his brow to be a sign he was scrutinizing her deeply.
 “Jadzia,” he said, “you haven’t been to the power levels?”